Suggester/Documentation/staff/massdelete.md

 `suggestion IDs`: The ID of each suggestion you'd like to delete\
 `reason`: The reason you'd like to add on each deleted suggestion (optional)

-?> You have to separate the suggestion IDs and the reason with `-r` (eg. `.massdelete 10 11 12 -r Already suggested!`)
+?> You have to separate the suggestion IDs and the reason with `-r` (eg. `.massdelete 10 11 12 -r Negative feedback`)

 ### Aliases
 `mdelete` & `multidelete`